relata/relata-prototype/README.md

 * SQLite is a handy database solution for a prototype, but is less optimal for a production-grade application with lots of users writing to the database concurrently.
 A more robust solution like [PostgreSQL](https://www.postgresql.org/) could be adopted without much change to the app's data models.
 * Likewise, the FlexSearch in-memory search index is a nice lightweight solution for a prototype.
 Production-grade search tools like [Elasticsearch](https://www.elastic.co/elasticsearch/) are more powerful but also more complex to set up and administer.
 * The React frontend is fairly complex/verbose, and an able frontend developer could streamline it significantly by incorporating a state management tool like [MobX](https://mobx.js.org/README.html) or [Redux](https://redux.js.org/).
+* The frontend could provide a mechanism for looking up a work via URL param, so that hitting the route `/12` will take you to work whose `id = 12`.
+[React Router](https://reacttraining.com/react-router/) would be a good solution.
-* The app should provide more informative handling of errors such as failing to create a work or relation, perhaps displaying an error banner or some obvious feedback to the user.
+* The frontend could provide more informative handling of errors such as failing to create a work or relation, perhaps displaying an error banner or some obvious feedback to the user.
 * Currently, the app does not include many safeguards for outlier conditions: for example, what should it do when a work has hundreds of relations and they can't all be coherently displayed in one graph?
 A developer might add sanity checks throughout the codebase to handle such circumstances more gracefully.
 * The function `rejectDuplicateWork` (discussed above in [Configuration](#configuration)) identifies duplicate works based on a simple fuzzy comparison between Chicago-style citations.
 A more refined duplicate resolution algorithm might, e.g., perform a smart comparison between two CSL JSON objects, boosting the value of such fields as title, author, and publication date.
 * While CrossRef's Search API is limited in the precision and recall of its results, it also provides (mostly) clean metadata in CSL JSON format, which is a huge benefit.
 A future version of the app might benefit from a library partnership that permitted access to a more flexible search API (e.g., Boolean search) but provided similarly high-quality metadata.